 Quantitative methods do not provide the motive behind participants’ responses, often don’t reach underrepresented populations, and span long periods to collect the data.
 Hence, it is best to combine quantitative methods with qualitative methods.

 Once the data is collected, survey software can generate various reports and run analytics algorithms to discover hidden insights.
-A survey dashboard can give you the statistics related to response rate, completion rate, filters based on demographics, export and sharing options, etc. You can maximize the effort spent on online data collection by integrating survey builder with third-party apps.
+A survey dashboard can give you statistics related to response rate, completion rate, filters based on demographics, export and sharing options, etc. Integrating survey builder with third-party apps can maximize the effort spent on online data collection.

-Polls comprise of one single or multiple choice question.
-When it is required to have a quick pulse of the audience’s sentiments, you can go for polls.
-Because they are short in length, it is easier to get responses from the people.
+Polls comprise one single or multiple-choice question.
+You can go for polls when it is required to have a quick pulse of the audience’s sentiments.
+Because they are short in length, it is easier to get responses from people.

-Similar to surveys, online polls, too, can be embedded into various platforms.
+Like surveys, online polls can also be embedded into various platforms.
 Once the respondents answer the question, they can also be shown how they stand compared to others’ responses.

-In this method, the interviewer asks questions either face-to-face or through telephone to the respondents.
+In this method, the interviewer asks the respondents face-to-face or by telephone.
 In face-to-face interviews, the interviewer asks a series of questions to the interviewee in person and notes down responses.
-In case it is not feasible to meet the person, the interviewer can go for a telephonic interview.
-This form of data collection is suitable when there are only a few respondents.
+If it is not feasible to meet the person, the interviewer can go for a telephone interview.
+This form of data collection is suitable for only a few respondents.
 It is too time-consuming and tedious to repeat the same process if there are many participants.

 In a focus group, a small group of people, around 8-10 members, discuss the common areas of the problem.
 Each individual provides his insights on the issue concerned.
 A moderator regulates the discussion among the group members.
 At the end of the discussion, the group reaches a consensus.

 A questionnaire is a printed set of questions, either open-ended or closed-ended.
-The respondents are required to answer based on their knowledge and experience with the issue concerned.
-The questionnaire is a part of the survey, whereas the questionnaire’s end-goal may or may not be a survey.
+The respondents must answer based on their knowledge and experience with the issue.
+The questionnaire is a part of the survey, whereas the questionnaire’s end goal may or may not be a survey.